 - Returns — look at super returns after fees and tax to see if you are getting value.
 If your fees are higher and your returns lower than a comparable fund, that’s a worry.
 But if both your fees and your returns are higher, then your fund’s management style may be worth the extra fees.

 - Investment choice — most super funds offer different investment options.
 It’s important to understand how much investment risk you're comfortable with and choose your investments accordingly.
 Generally, if you’ve got a while until retirement, you have more time to ride out investment highs and lows, so you may decide to choose higher risk, higher growth investment options.
 People who are closer to retirement may move into lower risk, lower growth options to safeguard their balance from drops in the market.
 If you’re not confident about making these decisions, talking to a financial planner can help.

 If you’ve got super, you’ve got a share portfolio already.
 But a lot of people find the thought of investing in shares themselves daunting.

 It doesn’t have to be.
 Today it’s easier than ever to set up an online share trading account and take advantage of a great range of free investing education resources before dipping your toes in and placing your first trade.
-Plus, you don’t need a lot of cash to get started – and you can build a portfolio over time with a regular investment plan.
+Plus, you don’t need a lot of cash to get started — and you can build a portfolio over time with an automatic regular investment plan.